Medicine Overview of Famocid Tablet

 Headache, Muscle pain, Fatigue, Diarrhoea, Drowsiness, Constipation.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Famocid 40mg Tablet with food.
+Famocid 40mg Tablet is to be taken with food.

 In Depth Information on Famocid Tablet

 - Famocid is a well tolerated and safe medicine with a very low incidence of side effects.

 - Take Famocid before going to bed if you are taking this medicine once a day as it is very effective in controlling stomach acid released in the midnight.